Developers

 Each build runs inside an isolated, virtualized sandbox without network access.
 The filesystem of the sandbox contains nothing but the input to the build.
 Build results are only shared and re-used when it is safe to do so.

-Register and start building today.
+Sign up and start building today.
 Each new account includes 25 CPU hours of build time for free so you can try out the service on your own terms, without committing to anything.
 No credit card is needed for registration.

 nixbuild.net costs 0.12 EUR (excl.
 VAT) per CPU hour.
 You're billed monthly for the CPU hours your builds have consumed.
 If you don't use the service, no further costs will be incurred.